Can you be vulnerable at work?

 So if you’re feeling a little vulnerable or afraid about what’s ahead, know that you are exactly where you’re meant to be.
 In the meantime, reflect on these questions below and work your way through them as a journaling exercise, and see how you are really going when it comes to being vulnerable as a leader and at in your working life.

-- What’s your preferred armor when you want to hide your true self at work?
+What’s your preferred armour when you want to hide your true self at work?
 Perfectionism?
-Intellectualizing?
+Intellectualising?
 Cynicism?
 Numbing?
 Control?
 What might this be costing you in terms of opportunities for genuine connection or learning?

-- If instead of feeling the need to protect yourself, you accepted that we are each imperfect, but wired for struggle, learning and growth, and so absolutely worthy of being respected, valued and loved, could you put down this armor in the areas you want to be braver?
+If instead of feeling the need to protect yourself, you accepted that we are each imperfect, but wired for struggle, learning and growth, and so absolutely worthy of being respected, valued and loved, could you put down this armour in the areas you want to be braver?